 A War Strategy

 Prayer and Petition

 Recognizing the threat is the first step in formulating a strategy.
 Knowing we are under attack exposes the sinister tactics the enemy uses in covert operations of evil.
 Once we see that anxiety is not something we have to endure, we can take the necessary steps toward freedom.
 Knowing where our strength comes from and relying on that strength is important in a master strategy.

 Jeremiah 16:19 “O LORD, my strength and my fortress, My refuge in the day of affliction, The Gentiles shall come to You From the ends of the earth and say, “Surely our fathers have inherited lies, Worthlessness and unprofitable things.”

-The lie of the enemy says that the fear is your problem.
+The lie of the enemy says that fear is your problem.
 The lie continues to say that if you don’t exercise some measure of fear then you will be caught unaware and you’ll be unprepared when the day arrives and those fears are realized.
 The final lie is when you realize that those fears were all an illusion and on your deathbed understand it was all a hoax.

 Fear causes sleeplessness, overeating, and other obsessive tendencies that we tend to do when dwelling on the subject at hand.
-When we take our minds off of the potential dilemma and place our minds on God’s provision, through prayer and petition, we relegate the responsibility to Him.
+When we take our minds off the potential dilemma and place our minds on God’s provision, through prayer and petition, we relegate the responsibility to Him.